pdp10/AstroJournal/README.md

 ## Close bugs:

-- Latex long table can generate an empty page if the current table spans until the end of the page.
+- LaTeX long table can generate an empty page if the current table spans until the end of the page.
 This empty page should be removed.
 [SOLVED] Replaced \begin{centre} ... \end{centre} with \centering for longtable.